 Shutterstock operates an industry-leading global marketplace for commercial digital imagery.
 Commercial digital imagery consists of licensed photographs, illustrations and videos that companies use in their visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and video content.
-Demand for commercial digital imagery comes primarily from businesses, marketing agencies and media organizations.
-We estimate that the market for pre-shot commercial digital imagery will grow to approximately \$6 billion in 2016, based on a study conducted on our behalf by L.E.K.
-Consulting LLC, or L.E.K.
+According to BCC Research, the market for pre-shot commercial digital imagery is expected to exceed \$5 billion in 2013, driven primarily by demand from businesses, marketing agencies and media organizations.

 Our global online marketplace brings together users of commercial digital imagery with image creators from around the world.
 More than 550,000 active, paying users contributed to revenue in 2011, representing an increase of 71% compared to the prior year.
 We have historically benefitted from a high degree of revenue retention from both subscription-based and On Demand customers.
 For example, in 2009, 2010 and 2011, we experienced year-to-year revenue retention of 82%, 96%, and 102%, respectively.
 This means that customers that contributed to revenue in 2010 contributed, in the aggregate, 102% as much revenue in 2011 as they did in 2010.
 More than 35,000 approved contributors make their images available in our library, which has grown to more than 20 million images.
-This makes our library one of the largest of its kind and, in the twelve months ended December 31, 2011, we delivered more than 58 million paid downloads (including both commercial and editorial images) to our customers.
-We believe that we delivered the highest volume of commercial image downloads in this period of any single brand in our industry.
+This makes our library one of the largest of its kind and, in the twelve months ended December 31, 2011, we delivered more than 58 million paid downloads to our customers.